nhudinh2103/etlt-pipeline-google-cloud/README.md

 </details>

 ## Improvements

+Future improvements planned for this project:

 - [ ] Migrate Airflow deployment from Cloud Composer to GKE (for reduce costs as well as giving flexibility for multi-cloud deployment)
+- [ ] Replace SealedSecret with HashiCorp Vault for enhanced secret management capabilities
 - [ ] (Optional) Use GitHub events for real-time streaming ETL Pipeline (Note: GitHub events have 5-minute delay)